 A service animal must be trained and if it does not adhere to the following conditions the handler will have to remove the animal from the site.
 The handler may return without the animal.
 The animal must:

 - be under the control of its handler at all times

 - not threaten the health or safety of any person or animal

 Anyone bringing an animal will be responsible for and liable for any damage or injury caused by the animal.
 If a service animal is injured the result may be fines and/or imprisonment.

 Anyone who has questions or needs regarding their service animal may write to firstname.lastname@example.org or stop by the Access HQ during the festival.

-Nursing or pumping moms are welcome to come by the Access HQ located just inside the East entrance.
+Nursing or pumping moms are welcome to come by the Access HQ.
 We have a bit of privacy (you may also want to bring a cover-up), power, and a folding chair to offer.
 If you want to bring in a pump, please write to email@example.com to let us know in advance.
 If an accommodation is needed that is not listed, contact firstname.lastname@example.org.

 Hearing Protection for Your Kids

 To help protect your child’s hearing, stop by the Access HQ to borrow a set of Baby Banz earmuffs.
 We have sizes for infants and children up to age 12.
 Put down a $30 refundable deposit by registering for the cashless RFID system and if you return the muffs at the end of the day/weekend, your deposit is returned.
 If you don’t return them, we’ll deduct the $30 from your Cashless account after the festival.
 Supplies are limited so be sure to stop by when you first arrive.